M8887/M8887/README.md

-- 👋 i am a deveops stundet
+- 👋 i am a deveops stundent
 - without any it background